webkeydev/webkey-headless-control/README.md

 ### Receive the connection status
 To receive the connection status you have to implement an intent receiver.
 The Webkey client application will send response intent with the given action  after the serivce has received the connection status request.
-The intent contains a bool type extra **connected**.
+The intent contains a bool type extra.
+The value name is **connected**.
 The true value means that the service has been connected to the server.
 Example of the broadcast receiver is in "ExampleReceiver.java" file.